 The conclusion of your abortion argumentative essay should reflect the tone of the rest of the essay.
 You can also use it to address any counter-arguments you might have neglected in the essay’s body.
 Your conclusion should restate your thesis statement but do it more briefly than you did in the introduction.
 You should also consider any questions that your readers might have and try to answer them here.
 You can also use your conclusion to suggest some topics for future essays on this subject.
 If there are aspects of abortion that you didn’t discuss in your essay, you can use your conclusion to say why they are important and how they relate to other topics.

 Tips to help you write an effective argumentative essay about abortion

 Before you write your abortion argumentative essay, you should do some research on the topic.
 Learn what people are saying about abortion and the various issues surrounding it.
-You can use the sources you’ve found in your essay, but you should also try to find some new sources, too.
+You can use the sources you’ve found in your essay, but you should also try to find some new sources too.
 You should also make sure that your essay is well-written.
-This means having correct grammar and spelling, organizing your ideas logically, and including bibliography or works cited page.
+This means having correct grammar and spelling, organizing your ideas logically, and including a bibliography or works cited page.